PicoBlazeProjects/MasterSlavePicoBlaze_EmbeddedSystemProject/README.md

 goes into interrupt
 - Slave picoblaze reads data from
 FIFO block via 1 bit input
-- Slave picoblaze converts 1 bit in- put in every 8 data received to the 8 bit original data by shift- ing received bit to the left and adding with new data
+- Slave picoblaze converts 1 bit input in every 8 data received to the 8 bit original data by shifting received bit to the left and adding with new data
 - Slave writes data to the out port